This page is for the honors seminar associated with COMPSCI 446. Please see that page for details about the associated course.

 This class is open to Commonwealth Honors College junior and senior Computer Science majors only.
 Students must be concurrently enrolled in COMPSCI 446 or have taken it previously and received a B or better.

-If you wish to take this seminar but do not satisfy those requirements (per SPIRE), you can fill out an override form to request consideration.
+If you wish to take this seminar but do not satisfy those requirements (per SPIRE), you can fill out the override form and provide information to request consideration anyway.

 You may discuss the ideas behind assignments with others.
 You may ask others for help understanding class and search engine concepts.
 You may study with friends.
 However...